ugtrain/ugtrain/doc/ugtrain-statmem.md

 Only security measures like address space layout randomization with position-independent code or a position-independent executable (ASLR/PIC/PIE) make this more complex.
-Ugtrain supports ASLR with PIE but PIC (static memory within a library) is not supported, yet.
+Ugtrain supports ASLR with PIE and PIC (static memory within a library).

+Although code load addresses differ, there is a static offset of `0x200000` between the code and data start on Linux x86_64.
+So the assembly code usually accesses static memory relative to the instruction pointer.
 But let us start simple.

 ### Value Entry in Config